eucp-project/storyboards/content/usecase_1/panel_3.md

 - Are there analogues that resemble the observed event?
 - Does this provide robust and reliable climate change information?

-In the remainder of this storyboard we provide a proof-of-concept, creating storylines of future European drought events like 2018.
+In the remainder of this storyboard we provide a **proof-of-concept**, creating storylines of **future European drought events like 2018**.